home-assistant/home-assistant.io/source/_integrations/wallbox.markdown

 ## Number

-The integration adds the following number entities:
+The {% term integration %} adds the following number entities:

 - Max Charging Current
 - Energy Price

-The number entity is only loaded if the supplied username has sufficient rights to change the Max.
+The number {% term entity %} is only loaded if the supplied username has sufficient rights to change the Max.
 Charging Current.

 ## Lock

-The integration adds a lock entity, allowing you to lock the charger.
+The {% term integration %} adds a lock {% term entity %}, allowing you to lock the charger.
 Please note, this only works with a user with admin rights.

 ## Switch

-The integration adds a switch entity, allowing you to pause/resume the charging process.
+The {% term integration %} adds a switch {% term entity %}, allowing you to pause/resume the charging process.